 First, we observed that oddity target detection reaction times were faster when two targets were present compared to one target.
 This result successfully replicated the redundancy gain found in previous studies (Kummenacher et al., 2001, 2002; Miller, 1982) for two targets in the pop-out search paradigm.
-In our task, targets were defined by being an odd-color, and target and distractor colors were randomized on each trial.
+In our task, targets were defined by being an odd color, and target and distractor colors were randomized on each trial.
 This task design requires the use of salient perceptual differences between targets and distractors to detect a target, rather than a search strategy that allows one to search for a specific feature.
 Contrary to our design, a series of studies by Krummenacher and colleagues investigated the effects of multiple targets on oddity target detection when target features were pre-specified to participants, thereby allowing the use of target feature information to bias search (Krummenacher, et al., 2001, 2002, 2014; Töllner, et al., 2011).
 In their tasks, targets were defined in two feature dimensions (e.g., a red stimulus and a right oriented line) and a multiple target trial would consist of both feature dimensions (e.g., a red right-oriented line).
 The authors demonstrated faster reaction times when multiple targets were present compared to when either target was present alone due to an intensified target-present signal (Krummenacher, et al., 2001, 2002).
 Even with the differences in task, the common result found in our study and by Krummenacher and colleagues suggests that multiple salient targets facilitate detection regardless of foreknowledge about the target defining feature.

 Second, when participants performed a pop-out discrimination task, we initially observed that reaction time was slower when two targets were present relative to one.
 This result suggests that redundant targets might lead to a redundancy cost for discrimination.
 In subsequent experiments, we further examined what factors contributed to this redundancy cost.
 We found that matching the perceptual grouping efficiency between one-target and two-target displays reduced the reaction time cost for two targets, suggesting that perceptual grouping partly modulates the impact of multiple targets.
 It has been proposed that perceptual grouping efficiency determines pop-out discrimination performance because of the need to allocate focused attention to a target, whereas pop-out detection does not require focused attention (Bravo & Nakayama, 1992; Julesz, 1986; Koch & Ullman, 1985; McPeek et al., 1999; Song & Nakayama, 2006).
 This may partly explain the asymmetry in the effects of multiple targets across tasks that we observed in this study.
-Though perceptual grouping could partly explain the redundancy cost observed in our pop-out discrimination task, it is still unclear whether perceptual grouping can also explain the redundancy gain in detection.
+Though perceptual grouping could partly explain the redundancy cost observed in our pop-out discrimination task, it remains unclear whether perceptual grouping can also explain the redundancy gain in detection.
 Further experiments are required to confirm the role of perceptual grouping for target detection.